AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Credit Score

-If you have poor credit, does that mean higher insurance rates?
-In California, the answer is no because of Proposition 103, which was passed in 1988.
+California is one of the few states where a poor credit score will not increase your auto insurance rates.
+That’s because of Proposition 103, passed in 1988 and also known as the Insurance Rate Reduction and Reform Act.
 Companies are legally barred from taking credit scores into account when determining car insurance prices, so you won’t be penalized for having bad credit.

 Motor Vehicle Theft Rates

-California is third in the nation when it comes to rates of motor vehicle theft.
-In 2019, there were 428 thefts per 100,000 inhabitants — 42 percent higher than the national average of 246.7 In the state’s cities, car theft is even more common.
+California is fifth in the nation when it comes to rates of motor vehicle theft.
+In 2023, there were 534 thefts per 100,000 inhabitants — 75 percent higher than the national average of 284.6 In the state’s cities, car theft is even more common.

 Worst Cities in California for Car Theft

-Bakersfield is not only the worst city in California for car theft, but the worst in the nation, with 905 thefts per 100,000 inhabitants.
-That’s 75 percent higher than the average U.S. metropolitan statistical area.
+Bakersfield is not only the worst city in California for car theft but the second worst in the nation, with 1,072 thefts per 100,000 inhabitants in 2022.7 That’s 356 percent higher than the average U.S. metropolitan statistical area.
+San Francisco and Los Angeles have the next-highest rates of car theft.
 In general, car theft rates are higher in cities than in suburban or rural areas.

 Recap

-California offers a low-cost car insurance alternative for low-income households — a helpful program that most states don’t offer.
-You can still acquire cheap car insurance, as California’s car insurance rates aren’t particularly high compared to the rest of the country.
+If you’re struggling to afford insurance, California offers a low-cost car insurance alternative for low-income households — a helpful program that most states don’t offer.
+Even if you don’t qualify for this program you can still find cheap car insurance, as California’s car insurance rates are relatively moderate compared to the rest of the country.

 Aliza Vigderman